InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 Throughout Dalton Hot Shot history, there is a positive value that has been passed on from crew to crew, a tradition of self worth, integrity, and the endeavor for excellence.
-It is this reward that is Dalton\'s most valued piece of history, and it is those individuals who have had the responsibility to lead, that have carried on this valuable tradition.
+It is this reward that is Dalton's most valued piece of history, and it is those individuals who have had the responsibility to lead, that have carried on this valuable tradition.